 As well as providing a more rounded view of voter outlooks, the addition of a nation and sovereignty dimension sheds additional light on recent voter behaviour and the challenges facing political parties.
 In practical politics, parties don’t just offer choices of economic and social values, but also different views of the nation and democracy.
 If the parties’ economic and social values don’t appear to align well with those of the voters then issues of democracy, sovereignty and national identity may come to the fore.
 Both ‘Take Back Control’ and ‘Get Brexit Done’ spoke clearly to what was an ultimately the decisive section of the electorate and in a context where the ‘other side’ – Remain in the referendum or Labour on 2019 – was barely attempting to address the same issues or concerns.
-Faced with decisions where few voters could find a party that reflected all their economic, social and national democratic values it would not be surprising if the one apparently clear-cut issue emerged as definitive.
+Faced with decisions where few voters could find a party that reflected all their economic, social and national democratic values it would not be surprising if the one apparently clear-cut issue – national democracy and sovereignty - emerged as definitive for a critical mass of voters.

 In the future, the major parties will need to negotiate this three-dimensional political landscape with their voters and, so far as possible, keep their members and activists motivated and determined.

 It is important to remember that the categories of voters summoned up by studies like ‘Mind the Values’ don’t actually exist as people.
-They are constructions that stem from the correlate values data with voter behaviour.
-This is well understood in political science but in popular translation the impression is sometimes given that there are distinct tribes - Leavers and Remainer, or swing voters for example – the represent distinct groups of people united by their adherence to certain different sets of values.
-The data itself reveals no such clear-cut tribes exist.
+They are constructions that stem from the correlation of values data with voter behaviour.
+This is well understood in political science but in popular translation the impression is sometimes given that there are distinct tribes - Leavers and Remainer, or swing voters, for example – that represent distinct groups of people united by their adherence to certain different sets of values.
+The values data itself does not suggest that any such clear-cut tribes exist.
 On both social and economic values there is a distribution across the spectrum.
-In popular political commentary this notion of a divided nation feeds the idea that parties of necessity have to appeal to one side over the other or be left uncomfortably appealing to both.
+In popular political commentary this notion of a divided nation has fed the idea that parties of necessity have to appeal to one side over the other or be left uncomfortably appealing to both.

 Even evidence that our Remain or Leave identities are stronger than our party affiliations does not mean that these are actually separate value tribes.
-At the time of the referendum, we were not divided in this way, and the middle ground was almost certainly held by nervous Leavers and reluctant Remainers, not the true believers on either side.
+At the time of the referendum, we were not divided in this way, and the middle ground was almost certainly held by nervous Leavers and reluctant Remainers, not the ‘true believers’ on either side.
 The post referendum divide does not reflect changing values amongst voters.
 Polarisation was driven by hard core Leavers and Remainers who refused to countenance any middle ground strategy.
 Coupled to the failure of Westminster democracy to deliver either Brexit or a route to alternative, the strengthening of identities around Brexit itself and the anticipation of its outcomes was inevitable but is likely to fade once Brexit itself is no longer a defining electoral choice.

 “Mind the Values’ suggests that ‘ideally those voting for a party would broadly share its values’.
 A better way of framing this statement might be that ‘ideally political parties would reflect the values of those they ask to vote for it’.
-On the evidence here, voters have to compromise with the political parties; the future winners might be parties who are prepared to compromise with the electorate.
+On the evidence here, voters have recently had to compromise with the political parties; the future winners might be parties who are prepared to compromise with the electorate.